By Sean Stewart, SONO Contributor

 These are the commonly reported early signs of coronavirus, but it later attacks the respiratory system, causing breathing to become very difficult.
 Severe cases lead to pneumonia, with X-rays of infected patients showing a build-up of fluid in their lungs.
 The only way to diagnose infected people is through a series of tests.

 If you believe you are sick, whether it be the flu or the coronavirus, the first thing you should do is cover your mouth when you cough.
 The best way is to cough into your elbow.
 Since it can cover most of your mouth, it reduces the chance of spreading germs through the air.
-Then immediately visit a doctor to be examined.
+Then immediately call a doctor for advice—don’t travel anywhere unless instructed to do so.

 How It Started